nrx33/chicago-taxi-duration-predictor/README.md

       chown -R 472:472 ./app/resources/localstack
     "

+### Run Docker Compose

-the following commands will start mage, mlflow, localstack and grafana application
+the following commands will start mage, mlflow, localstack and grafana application which is essential to run this project

 `cd app`